Portsmouth Historic Dockyard and Victorian Festival of

 |

-Even if the Victorian Festival of Christmas was
+Even if the marvellous Victorian Festival of Christmas

-excluded we found plenty to see and do at Portsmouth Historic Dockyard
+was excluded we found plenty to see and do at Portsmouth Historic

-in Hampshire, in fact we didn't even get round half of it.
+Dockyard in Hampshire; in fact we didn't even get to see half of it.

 fascinating insight into Navy life during the early 19th century, and